TaranSchlich/UW-Madison-MSDIA-Healthcare-Analytics/README.md

 - Unit conversions
 - Conditional logic for outpatient clinical decision support

+## Business Case
+This project simulates the role of a data analyst in an outpatient medical clinic.
+Outpatient clinics provide medical care without hospital admission, offering services like consultations, diagnostic tests, minor procedures, and follow-ups.
+Using Google Colab, patient information is input and simple calculations are performed to support clinical decision-making.

 ## Features
 - Calculate BMI using CDC formula
 - Compute adult amoxicillin dosage based on weight and age